Best Crop for My Land & Soil Crop Finder

 Matches crops to soil texture

-Describe your land — texture, pH, drainage and salinity — and the tool ranks the crops that will actually thrive on it, tells you how to improve the soil, and what to do next.
+Describe your land — texture, pH, drainage, salinity, organic matter and water — and the tool scores 392 crops across 15 categories, ranks the ones that will actually thrive on it, shows why each fits factor-by-factor, tells you how to improve the soil, and what to do next.

 Improve the soil: balanced organic matter to maintain structure.

-Next: get a lab soil test to confirm pH and salinity, then cross-check your shortlist against your climate and sowing window before buying seed.
+Next: get a lab soil test to confirm pH and salinity, apply the amendment below, then cross-check your shortlist against your climate and sowing window before buying seed.

-Indicative fit from soil texture, pH, drainage & salinity.
+Indicative fit scored from soil texture, pH, drainage, salinity, organic matter and water across 392 crops.
 Confirm with a lab soil test and local advice.

 Crop-by-soil — key facts